iamsayan/wp-last-modified-info/readme.txt

 If you like WP Last Modified Info, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/wp-last-modified-info/reviews/?rate=5#new-post).
 It helps to keep development and support going strong.
 Thank you!

+= 1.6.2 =
+Release Date: November 14, 2019

+* Compatibility with WordPress 5.3.
+* Improved: Now it is possible to check/uncheck "Disable Update" option globally.
+* Fixed: Some broken links.
+* Fixed: Minor CSS issue.
+* Removed: Some unnessary files.
+* Other minor improvemnts and fixes.

 = 1.6.1 =
 Release Date: August 26, 2019

-* Added: An option to set author link target.
+* Added: An option to set authot link target.
 * Fixed: Unclosed HTML tags.
-* Fixed: Tooltip display issue.
 * Removed: Some duplicate codes.

 = 1.6.0 =
 Release Date: August 9, 2019

 * Added: A filter `wplmi_custom_schema_post_date_fotmat` to compatible any theme with Compatibility Schema Mode.
-* Added: A filter `wplmi_switch_global_replace_hook` to switvh the Global Replace action hook.
+* Added: A filter `wplmi_switch_global_replace_hook` to switch the Global Replace action hook.
 * Added: Post Shortcode attribute to enable output on search pages.
 * Improved: Last Modified Posts Dashboard Widget.
 * Improved: Compatibility between the Newspaper theme and Advanced Schema Mode.